piotay/pfb2025/problemsets/Python_04_problemset.md

-14. Have you been commiting you work?
+14. Have you been committing you work?

 -----------------
 -----------------